osmandapp/web/main/docs/user/search/search-poi.md

 [OsmAnd Point of Interest](https://wiki.openstreetmap.org/wiki/Points_of_interest) (POI) functionality in OsmAnd provides accuracy, visibility, and convenience in finding interesting places and services near your current location or a selected area on the map.

 The search bar allows you to enter keywords related to the places you are interested in.
-The POI search also presents a convenient list sorted by [category](#categories-poi-search) to help you quickly find what you are looking for, and the [filter](#save-new-custom-filters) allows you to select specific POI characteristics to display only relevant results.
+The POI search also presents a convenient list sorted by [category](#poi-search-by-categories) to help you quickly find what you are looking for, and the [filter](#save-new-custom-filters) allows you to select specific POI characteristics to display only relevant results.

-[Custom Search](#custom-poi-search) complements the functionality by providing the ability to select categories and subcategories of POIs and save the [filters](#save-new-custom-filters) created for later use.
-This makes it easier to find POIs that match specific needs and preferences.
+[Custom Search](#custom-poi-search) enhances search functionality by allowing you to select categories and subcategories of Points of Interest (POIs).
+You can save created filters for future use, making it easier to quickly locate POIs that meet specific criteria or preferences.
+For more details, refer to the section on saving custom filters [here](#save-new-custom-filters).
 OsmAnd provides several ways to get to the Search tool where the **Categories search** section is located.

 - The [Search button](../widgets/map-buttons.md#search) is always displayed on the map, and tapping it will take you to the tool's [general screen](#how-to-use), where you can find the *Categories* tab.
-- Go to the main *Menu → Search → Categories tab* (Android version).
+- *Android*: Go to the main *Menu → Search → Categories tab*.
 - When preparing to start a route, tap [*Navigation → Set destination → Search field → Categories tab*](../navigation/setup/route-navigation.md#set-target-point).
-- Go to the main Android [*Menu → Configure map → POI overlay → Search*](../map/point-layers-on-map.md#points-of-interest-poi).
+- *Android*: Go to the main [*Menu → Configure map → POI overlay → Search*](../map/point-layers-on-map.md#points-of-interest-poi).

 ## How to Use